 Their hooves need to be cleaned; teeth must be checked and diseases like colic or laminitis combatted by vetenary care.

 Horseshoes are important if a horse walks a lot on rocky ground, limiting wear and tear on the hooves.
 On the other end of the scale, horses that daily plod through damp soil develop soft hooves and need to be shoed too.
 Horseshoes need to be replaced every 6 - 10 weeks.
 Horses that are forced to walk or run for too long and/or through too heavy terrain, run the risk of going lame.
-If this happens, they must be allowed to rest to recover from the injury, otherwise it may became permanent.
+If this happens, they must be allowed to rest to recover from the injury, otherwise it may become permanent.

 Nomad peoples often castrate their stallions, creating geldings.
 This prevents the horses from creating too much offspring.
 Also, stallions are difficult to handle during the breeding season, while geldings can be used all year round.